 The Parthenon Marbles, currently held at the British Museum, are by far the most famous of all the ancient Greek works of art displayed in museums outside the country and are surely the most controversial.

-But many other equally magnificent pieces of Greek art are displayed in various museums around the world, and sometimes these priceless treasures are overshadowed by our focus on the lost Marbles.
+But many other equally magnificent pieces of ancient Greek art are displayed in various museums around the world, and sometimes these priceless treasures are overshadowed by our focus on the lost Marbles.

 The Venus de Milo, a Greek goddess at the Louvre